 The pipeline would come onshore in the beautiful seaside town of San Foca.
-Its construction, including a gas receiving terminal, would cause significant damage to the local landscape and coastline.
+Its construction, including a gas receiving terminal, is feared to damage and pollute the local landscape, coastline and clear blue waters.

 Despite the climate impacts of the project, objections of the local people and local politicians, the Italian government wants to push it through.

-On 20th March, the stakes were raised when the pipeline company – without even having permits for the work – moved in to remove hundreds of ancient olive trees near the rural town of Melendugno.
+Local people have been concerned about the proposals for years, but the struggle heated up on 20th March, when the pipeline company – without even having permits for the work from the local government – moved in to remove hundreds of ancient olive trees near the rural town of Melendugno.

-These trees are essential to many peoples’ livelihoods.
+These trees are the backbone of the economy in the area and are essential to many peoples’ livelihoods.
 They are beloved by the local people and are hundreds (some apparently thousands) of years old.

-The local mayor managed to stop the works whilst the permits were investigated, but this pause lasted only three days.
+The local government was against the works as well.
+The mayor managed to stop the construction whilst the permits were investigated, but this pause lasted only three days.

-Over the course of these few days, many trees were uprooted and removed from the area, a heartbreaking sight for the locals.
+Over the course of the next few days, many trees were uprooted and removed from the area (including all those pictured below).

-The campaign has been in the headlines in the Italian press, and solidarity actions and messages have been sent by groups in Milan, Bologna and Rome.
+The campaign hit the headlines in the Italian press, and solidarity actions and messages were sent by groups in Milan, Bologna and Rome.

-We don’t know what will happen next, but the local No TAP Committee is determined to stop the pipeline altogether.
-They are making it clear that it is an unnecessary project, especially since demand for gas is dropping in Europe.
-They believe that it is undemocratic and being imposed by the government against the will of local people, and that it will cause vast economic and irreparable environmental damage to the area.
+Works are due to continue in the Autumn, but the local No TAP Committee is determined to stop the pipeline altogether.
+They believe that it is unnecessary, undemocratic, and that it will cause vast economic and environmental damage to the area.